jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

     ```

 ### Configure BGP L3VPN Peering
 The next step is to add the L3VPN configuration into BGP.
-Because this is SRv6 L3VPN we will be adding both vpnv4 and vpnv6 address-families to the BGP neighbor-group for ipv6 peers.
+The *carrots* L3VPN is dual-stack so we will be adding both vpnv4 and vpnv6 address-families to the BGP neighbor-group for ipv6 peers.
 For example you will enable L3VPN in the neighbor-group template by issuing the *address-family vpnv4/6 unicast* command.

  1. Enable BGP L3VPN